top of page

 Parkinson's Disease

-Neuropsychologists: Melanie Cohn and Marta Statucka
+Team Leads: Melanie Cohn, Rachel Leung, and Marta Statucka

 Epilepsy

-Neuropsychologists: David Gold and Mary Pat McAndrews
+Team Leads: Devon Andersen, David Gold and Mary Pat McAndrews

-Cognitive Neuroscience of Hippocampal Functions
+Cognitive Neuroscience of Hippocampal and Basal Forebrain Functions

-Neuropsychologists: Melanie Cohn and Mary Pat McAndrews
+Team leads: Melanie Cohn and Mary Pat McAndrews

 • Demonstrating that the different contributions of anterior and posterior hippocampus to memory depend on tasks, hemispheres, and connectivity patterns.

-Beyond episodic memory, we also investigate the involvement of the hippocampal network in other aspects of cognition, such as social cognition and pain perception.
+• Investigating the involvement of the hippocampal network in other aspects of cognition, such as social cognition and pain perception.

 Interprofessional Collaborations